labosj/jumpnbump/README.md

 You have to make sure that the port udp/7777 is open in your firewall.

-You can add -net 2 and -net 3 for 3rd and 4th player, and make sure that all the players are using the same `-dat level.dat`, if any.
+You can add -net 2 and -net 3 for 3rd and 4th players, and make sure that all the players are using the same `-dat level.dat`, if any.

 ## Compilation